SyedSameerShah/rolay-harvest/QUICK_START.md

 **Enjoy your new website! 🎉**

-The Rolay Harvest website is ready to showcase your premium Italian ice cream products to the UAE market! 🍦🇦🇪
+The royal Harvest website is ready to showcase your premium Italian ice cream products to the UAE market! 🍦🇦🇪